GlenTiki/glentiki.github.io/_posts/2015-10-28-intern-report.md

 ## Community work

 nearForm is heavily involved in open source and the global software community.
-As part of this work, the company is a partner and sponsor of the CoderDojo Foundation.
-I got the chance to work on the new community platform that CoderDojo recently released.
+As part of this work, the company is a partner and sponsor of the [CoderDojo Foundation][3].
+I got the chance to work on [the new community platform that CoderDojo recently released][4].
 The people who work for and with the CoderDojo Foundation are phenomenal people and I feel privileged to have worked on that project.

 Also, seeing everything that happens on the development of a large microservices project such as this made me really appreciate the importance of communication skills for us as software developers and engineers.

 ## Events

-While working on these projects, I had the chance to get involved with some of the many events that nearForm runs.
-I attended a number of Node.js Dublin meetups, a Microservices Dublin meetup and the CoderDojo Coolest Projects event. nearForm encourages all its staff to become involved in the tech community on a wider level.
+While working on these projects, I had the chance to get involved with some of [the many events][5] that nearForm runs.
+I attended a number of [Node.js Dublin][6] meetups, a [Microservices Dublin][7] meetup and the [CoderDojo Coolest Projects][8] event. nearForm encourages all its staff to become involved in the tech community on a wider level.
 I got to assist in the running of events that I never imagined I would be attending.
 These were enjoyable and memorable experiences.
 (How could I forget some kids trying to land a drone on me at the Coolest Projects event?)

-I also got to work on a “cocktail robot” for the NodeConf EU event before I finished my internship.
+I also got to work on a “cocktail robot” for the [NodeConf EU][9] event before I finished my internship.
 The task assigned to another intern and me was to build four cocktail-making robots in five days (including the weekend).
-To do this, we had to assemble the robots, develop software to run the pumps, and build a server that sent jobs to the pumps over mqtt [Github link].
+To do this, we had to assemble the robots, develop software to run the pumps, and build a server that sent jobs to the pumps over [mqtt][10] [(Github link)][11].

 The guys who came up with the cocktail robot idea assembled the PIs, while another intern and I collaborated to come up with the best messaging format between the server and the PIs.
 I then built the server and the UI.
 The UI was built with Bootstrap and AngularJS, which communicated with the server in real time using Socket.IO.